There are many benefits of living in a small city. Smaller cities in Canada can provide advantages such as:

 They then needed to hone in on where they wanted to live in Canada.
 Both agreed, they did not want big city living and wanted to have a good work life balance.
 The Atlantic Provinces were a big draw and they settled on Fredericton for its beauty and friendly communities.
 Two years later, they both have jobs, a gorgeous 5 bedroom house, and the cars that they wanted.
 But, most importantly, they became members of a welcoming community!

 Small cities across Canada attract newcomers by providing benefits such as job opportunities and a high quality of life.
-And, another benefit is that it provides newcomers with an option to living in a large, busy, and hectic city.
+And, another benefit is that small city living provides newcomers with an option to living in a large, busy, and hectic city.

-Newcomers often move to large Canadian cities such as Toronto, Montreal, and Vancouver, because they provide many social, economic, and community networks.
+Newcomers often move to large Canadian cities such as Toronto, Montreal, and Vancouver, because of the social, economic, and community networks.
 With these networks in place, newcomers may find better access to: jobs; cultural and social communities; and support services.
-However, newcomers can often find these same services and jobs in smaller cities.
+However, newcomers can often find these same services and jobs in small cities as well.

 View this post on Instagram